SamerN88/seizure-classifier/README.md

 If you run this code as-is, it will produce the exact same model that is saved in `seizure_classifier.joblib`.

+I've written a detailed [tutorial](https://docs.google.com/document/d/1n_W_VRPUNBavfys3Xo-w-1Bh0iAR_pWyawtw2pJXrTQ/edit?usp=sharing) that explains the rationale for this project and how to build it from scratch.
+It's in Google Doc format so you can easily navigate between sections.

 ### Important Note

 The running of `generate_training_data.py` will create directories, subdirectories, and files to store and organize the generated training data.
 It will also create a file named `LAST_SUCCESS.txt` which is used to keep track of where the program left off if it gets interrupted. <ins>**_Do not delete this file_**</ins> unless you want to restart data generation from scratch, but then you’ll also have to delete all the data that has already been generated or else you’ll get duplicate data.

+## References

+Guttag, J. (2010).
+CHB-MIT Scalp EEG Database (version 1.0.0). _PhysioNet_. https://doi.org/10.13026/C2K01R.

 <br>